dr-marek-jaskula/CsharpUniversity/CsharpBasics/ReadMe.md

 5. DataManagment folder
 6. PreferredWay folder

-Then move to the CsharpAdvance project
+Then, move to the CsharpAdvance project